SwiftGGTeam/the-swift-programming-language-in-chinese/source/chapter2/21_Protocols.md

 // Rolled a 5
 // Rolled a 4
 // Rolled a 5
-// The game lasted for 4 turns”
+// The game lasted for 4 turns
 ```

 <a name="adding_protocol_conformance_with_an_extension"></a>